ACT WorkKeys Practice Test 2024 [UPDATED]

 • Format: Multiple-choice questions

-Each assessment is scored on a scale of 3 to 7, with higher scores indicating greater proficiency.
-The scores are used to determine the level of the National Career Readiness Certificate (NCRC) that a test-taker may be eligible for.
+Each assessment is scored on a scale of 3 to 7, with higher scores indicating more excellent proficiency.
+The scores determine the level of the National Career Readiness Certificate (NCRC) that a test-taker may be eligible for.

 Eligibility Criteria